NIRSpec Target Acquisition

 |NIRSpec observing modes or methods|

-1 WATA and NONE are available in the MOS APT template in the observation specification form for observations planned outside the normal MPT planning process.
-This process is primarily intended for long slit observations of moving targets, but may be applicable to other science targets, too.
+2 WATA and NONE are available in the MOS APT template in the observation specification form for observations planned outside the normal MPT planning process.
+This process is primarily intended for long slit observations of extended or moving targets, but may be applicable to other science targets as well.

-3 Caution: The 3-sigma blind pointing accuracy applies to TA methods VERIFY_ONLYand NONEwith the IFU and may result in a source centered close to the edge of the IFU aperture.
+4 Caution: The 3-sigma blind pointing accuracy applies to TA methods VERIFY_ONLY and NONE with the IFU and may result in a source centered close to the edge of the IFU aperture.

 A note about terminology: